renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 - Greater stability at higher speeds

 A dedicated motor controls the steering angle, allowing fine adjustments during navigation.

+Ackermann steering was selected to better replicate real-world vehicle dynamics and minimize lateral slip during turns, resulting in smoother and more accurate trajectories.
 ---
 ## Vehicle Photo